Emergency access to prevent lockouts

 -

 In Emergency access, choose up to 20 users that can sign in using emergency access.
-These users must register security keys.
+These users must register at least one passkey (FIDO2/WebAuthn credential).

 To use emergency access in a workspace using legacy workspace-level single sign-on (unified login disabled), the user must also be a workspace admin.